1961 in the Vietnam War: May

-The International Conference on the Settlement of the Laotian Question convened in Geneva, Switzerland at the behest of Cambodia leader Prince Norodom Sihanouk.
+The International Conference on the Settlement of the Laotian Question convened in Geneva, Switzerland at the behest of Cambodian leader Prince Norodom Sihanouk.
 The objective of the meeting was to create a neutralist Laos free from superpower rivalries and to reach an amicable end to a civil war.
 North Vietnam, South Vietnam, the Soviet Union and the United States were among the countries participating in the conference.
 North Vietnam supported the concept of a neutral Laos.